Karen Redrobe

 Elliot and Roslyn Jaffe Endowed Professor in Film Studies

-Her articles address a range of subjects, including the evolving role of film theory in the 21st century, war and the academy, violence and media, community media, animation theory, feminism and terrorism, death penalty photography, the relationship between cinema and contemporary art, and cinematic tempo.
-For several years she served as a senior editor of the MIT journal Grey Room, and is now a member of its editorial board.
-She is also a member of the PMLA advisory board.
+Karen’s scholarship is rooted in film and media theory.
+Her scholarship addresses a range of subjects, including the evolving role of film theory, war and the academy, violence and media, community media, animation, experimental and early cinema, feminism, and moving images in contemporary art.
+For several years she served as a senior editor of the MIT journal Grey Room and is now a member of its editorial board and has served on PMLA advisory board.
+Since 2019, she has been on the Board of Directors for Scribe Video Center, a media center for social change founded in 1982 by Louis Massiah.

 About the Donor